 Young Barbara Stanwyck is curious.
 Do you like movies which have a central unseen character?
 Perhaps one of the most famous film of this category is Alfred Hitchcock's Rebecca (1940), whose title character dies before the film begins.
 However, her presence haunts the whole plot.
 There are other unseen title characters, like Edward, My Son … Continue reading Announcing The Mystery Character Blogathon!

-Today is Sunday, so it's time for another 100 New Code Films article.
-This is the series I publish most often, since I publish two articles in it in all but four weeks this year.
-These articles are reviews of American Breen Era (1934-1954) which I have seen for the first time during the week. … Continue reading 100 New Code Films – #88.
-“On Borrowed Time” from 1939; A Life and Death Fantasy
+Today is Sunday, so it's time for this week's second 100+ New Code Films article.
+Every week this year, I plan to publish two reviews of American Breen Era (1934-1954) films I have watched for the first time during the week.
+Many people complain about Amazon's monopoly on supply and how it is hurting small … Continue reading 100+ New Code Films – #21.
+“Up Goes Maisie” from 1946; Maisie, the Irish Riveter

 Ingrid Bergman and Bing Crosby in The Bells of St. Mary's, 1945's top earning film.
 Ladies and gentlemen, I promised you a new blogathon announcement this week, so now is the time to make good.
 Keeping with our planned schedule of hosting one blogathon each month, allow us to announce our April blogathon, The Faith … Continue reading Announcing The Faith in Films Blogathon!

 Happy St. Patrick's Day!
 Today is the first day in our Luck o' the Irish Blogathon, which will last through the end of the week.
 I plan to post a review of an Irish-themed movie later in the week.
 However, in the meantime, I want to let you know about a few non-PEPS activities which … Continue reading Happy St. Patrick’s Day: “Little Nellie Kelly” and a Radio Show